We Need A Fashion Revolution

 Above all, look for transparency from the brands you support.
 Look for companies that share their corporate values publicly and back those values with transparent reporting.
 Look at their websites to see if they publish their carbon footprint, the sourcing of their materials, where their design and manufacturing takes place and their commitments to gender equality and diversity.

-Take time to write a simple note to any brand you support—inquiring about their production practices and sustainability commitments.
+Take time to write a simple note to a brand you support—inquiring about their production practices and sustainability commitments.
+Brands that are aligned to values of ethical and sustainable production will readily share the steps they are taking to protect people and the planet.